 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-You might think this would be a great point in time for the brokers, lawyers, buyers, and sellers to take a collective sigh of relief.
+You might think this would be an excellent point for the brokers, lawyers, buyers, and sellers to take a collective sigh of relief.
 Can they pat themselves on the backs and look forward to a smooth closing?
 Alas, there is no rest for the weary in Manhattan real estate.
-With the finalization of the contract comes something lawyers and brokers deal with every day of their careers.
-But something first-time buyers like Sally Streetwise may not yet be fully prepared: DEADLINES and the pitfalls for missing them.

-Some lawyers, bankers, and brokers push forward as quickly as possible, hoping to avoid any deadline land mines.
-However, experienced practitioners will help the buyer navigate deadlines to lessen their stress and protect their best interests.
+Some lawyers, bankers, and brokers push forward quickly, hoping to avoid deadline landmines.
+However, experienced practitioners will help buyers navigate deadlines to lessen their stress and protect their best interests.

 Let’s get acquainted with two of the most critical deadlines our buyer will encounter once she gets into contract: the board package submission deadline and the Loan Commitment Letter deadline (“Commitment Date“).

-If buying “all cash,” she needs to submit her board package within ten business days of her attorney’s receipt of a fully executed contract.
+If buying “all cash,” she must submit her board package within ten business days of her attorney’s receipt of a fully executed contract.

-The board package deadline’s determining factor will be whether a commitment letter is required to get submitted with her board package.
+The board package deadline will determine whether a commitment letter is required to get submitted with her board package.